KarenZ2023/SF_Car_Crashes/README.md

 The data files are found in `Data.zip`. <br>

-The files below are obtained from data.sfgov.org on August 19,2024.
+The data files below are obtained from data.sfgov.org on August 19,2024.
 - `Data/Traffic_Crashes_Resulting_in_Injury_20240819.csv` contains all crashes resulting in an injury.

 - `Traffic_Crashes_Resulting_in_Injury__Victims_Involved_20240819.csv` contains all victims (parties who are injured) involved in a traffic crash resulting      in an injury.